Why We're Better than AI

 Hire the teacher.

-This post was written by ChatGPT.
+Parts of this post were written by ChatGPT.
 Which, let’s be honest, is a pretty great assistant.
 But it still thinks trauma is a “topic” instead of a human experience.
 That’s why Ariel does the heavy lifting.